 “The reason they were mummified is because the Egyptians believed that you only maintained the afterlife as long as your body, your corporeal being, survived in some recognisable form, so your spirit could come back...
 If that stopped, then you were gone forever.
 Another part of that was having your name said, so we call these mummies by their names.”

 Donnelly has had a hand in the curation of all the exhibitions, and he has stories to tell about each and every item on display, like a hand axe dating back 500,000 years (predating homo sapiens by 300,000 years).
 His favourite item, however, is one of the last mechanical computers invented, showing as part of the Instrumental collection.

 “These exhibitions are all responses to design and cultural and artistic output.
 Whether it's the 1970s or 1600 BC, it's still interpreting artefacts and looking for meaning in those artefacts.
 I’ve enjoyed [helping to curate] the ancient parts but also the contemporary.”

 The new museum is a gateway into the university grounds for people who are not students or academics, and it demystifies one of Australia’s greatest places of academic significance.
 Take the time to explore it.

 The Chau Chak Wing Museum, along with the museum café and shop, is now open seven days a week.
-Entry is free, but timed tickets must be booked in advance due to capacity restrictions.
-Book here.
+Entry is free, check the website for admission requirements.